getchip/CHIP-Docs/source/includes/_flash-in-browser.md

 If you don't have the Google [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or the open-source [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser, install it by following the preceding links.

 Ok, good.
 Now that you have installed the browser, you can visit [flash.getchip.com](http://flash.getchip.com) in Chrome or Chromium and follow all the instructions.
 If you are using a computer with USB3 ports, it's suggested that you attach a USB2-compliant hub and connect your CHIP to the hub, instead of directly to the USB3 port.
+USB3 ports will often appear blue inside.

+##### The USB cable you use must be a high-speed data cable.
+Many cables are charging only, or do not support USB2 speeds and will cause flashing to fail.

 It's possible to run the entire operation online.
 There are also options for downloading the OS image to your harddrive, then flashing your CHIP with no additional need for internet access.